Vitamin D

 Vitamin D and Lupus

 Vitamin D is a crucial nutrient that plays a significant role in the immune system and overall health.
-Research has shown that vitamin D deficiency is common in individuals with lupus, an autoimmune disease that causes the immune system to attack healthy tissues and organs.
+Research has shown that individuals with lupus often have lower levels of vitamin D compared to the general population.

 Supplements for Lupus